puff2002/COMPSCI5012_IT_CW/research.md

 - accessibility implementation evidence on chosen pages
 - deployment artifacts/URLs

-So the repository is currently **design-ready but implementation-empty**.
+So the repository is currently **design-ready with backend reference linked, but frontend implementation-empty**.

 ## 10) Repository Integrity and Tooling Findings